chronosirius/enhanced-cooldown-fixed/docs/home.md

 This library provides a way to make subcommands, similar to subcommands in `discord-py-interactions<=3.0.2`.

-Click [here](./docs/subcommands.md) to see more information and examples on subcommands!
+Click [here](./subcommands.md) to see more information and examples on subcommands!

 ## Better commands

-Better commands are commands that have a default name and description.
+Better commands are commands that have a default name and description, and the ability to typehint options.

-Click [here](./docs/better_commands.md) to see more information and examples on better commands!
+Click [here](./better_commands.md) to see more information and examples on better commands!

 ## Better components

 Improved `Button`, `SelectMenu`, and `ActionRow` components, with error correction, `spread_to_rows`, and more.

-Click [here](./docs/better_components.md) to see more information and examples on better components!
+Click [here](./better_components.md) to see more information and examples on better components!

 ## Better callbacks

 The new component and modal callbacks are modified so you can enable checking if the `custom_id` of the component or model starts with the one provided in the decorator, or use regex.

-Click [here](./docs/better_callbacks.md) to see more information and examples on better callbacks!
+Click [here](./better_callbacks.md) to see more information and examples on better callbacks!

 ## Cooldown